 Finally, export.
 Choose the format for the job:

-- DXF — CAD-ready geometry on named layers (Walls, Bearing, Joists, Beams, Grid, Columns, Openings, Elements), in millimetres, for continuing in CAD.
+- DXF: CAD-ready geometry on named layers (Walls, Bearing, Joists, Beams, Grid, Columns, Openings, Elements), in millimeters, for continuing in CAD.

 If you plan to hand the drawing to a CAD user or engineer, the DXF route preserves the layer structure they expect.